Zilvaro/digitalz-research/README.md

 [Go to the top](#table-of-contents)

 While designing the functionality & user experience there were applied some guiding principles:
-- 5-seconds rule: it has to be clear what the page is for in 5s (e.g. is it just for information, to perform an activity or leave a comment) and where to go next
+- 5-seconds rule: it has to be clear what the page is for in 5s (e.g. is it just for information, to sign-in or to perform an activity) and where to go next.
-- 2 clicks rule: user shall get to any core functionality (perform a task, order product, check the points balance, leave a message. etc.) by maximum two browsing/clicking steps.
-- call-to-action: at every page or stage there is an invitation "to do something" (contact, order, donate, perform a task or follow to instruction section).
+- forward-flow rule: even though a possibility to go back (to home page) exists, user shall move forward from every page.
+This is important to maintain user’s focus and interest, also to increase app’s usability by lowering # of clicks.
-- consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, settings - in profile, etc.).
+- consistency: every page has the same color scheme, similar structure, button design and follows a common practice of app design (OK buttons - green, main page - home, etc.).

 The screen-max-width is set for 1100px to keep all the items in proportion.
 To keep all elements visually complete and related to each other, a light background was added that is always responsive to full screen size (not only up to 1100px).

 <a name="personas"></a>
 ## 1.2 Personas
 [Go to the top](#table-of-contents)

-**Alex** : 25 years old sustainable business owner.
-He is promoting reusability and sharing, so he provides refillable containers for food products, supplies quality produce from different parts of the world and organizes communal workshops about circular economy.
-In addition to his Facebook and Instagram accounts he would like to have an application where he can check the display and stock level in partner stores, activate on-line store and run continuous crowdfunding activities to support the business.
+**Juan** : 22 years old active student who volunteers in different events, tries to learn new things by taking internships at multinational companies.
+In addition to his Facebook and Instagram accounts he would like to have an application where he can run continuous crowdfunding activities to support his studies.

-**Marion** : 42 years old grocery store manager that is looking how to improve the sales and make extra revenues for additional services.
-She is busy at the store, so is not in favour with visiting salesmen and merchandizers so for her the contractual tasks and communication with suppliers would be ideal if they happen at her own schedule.
-And possibility to have a personalized discount on supplies or extra revenue from performing some merchandising services would be very appreciated.
+**Lilly** : 39 years old office employee that is passionate about sustainability, nice looking brands and living environment and is willing to help other people to create something fun and useful.
+From time to time she is participating in different contest or opinion surveys organinez by brands and communities.

 <a name="color-scheme"></a>